krishdevnani/Data-Scraping-Project/README.md

 The license of your data and any source data:
+The MIT License is utilized for this project.
+This is the source website: https://en.wikipedia.org/wiki/All-time_Olympic_Games_medal_table

 A data type and description for each attribute in your data: